iondv/framework/docs/en/1_system_deployment/step2_project_with_modules.md

 3. `ionMetaDependencies` - list of other metadata necessary for the project, the only exception is `viewlib` -  View Library.

 #### Cloning the core repository
 The core is located in the [`platform`](https://git.iondv.ru/ION/platform) repository.
-On the main page you will see the path of the git repository in the box.
+On the main page, in the box you will see the path of the git repository.

 ![image](/uploads/f1f838515b040d2a51b933381b320bc1/image.png)